CloudEngineHub/MiniRHex/README.md

 ## Install Software
 1. Install the Arduino IDE from https://www.arduino.cc/en/software
 2. Open the Arduino IDE and under "Tools" select "Manage Libraries..."
-   - Type "DynamixelShield" into the search bar
+   - Type "DynamixelShield" into the search bar and select "Install" for the DynamixelShield library
-   - Select "Install" for the DynamixelShield library
+   - Repeat for the WiFiNINA and FlashStorage_SAMD libraries
 3. Under "Tools" hover over "Board" and select "Boards Manager..."
    - Type "Arduino SAMD Boards" into the search bar
    - Select "Install" for the Arduino SAMD Boards (32-bits ARM Cortex-M0+)